Board of Directors

-Mandy Odum is a whitewater kayaking enthusiast, a longtime river advocate, and former owner of a local outfitter business.
+Mandy Odum (Secretary) is a whitewater kayaking enthusiast, a longtime river advocate, and former owner of a local outfitter business.

 Viola Hendley is a teacher, and a community activist involved in the revitalization and preservation of the Olympia neighborhood, a historic mill village located in downtown Columbia alongside the Congaree River, and an advocate for cleaning and restoring Rocky Branch.

 Robert Key is a Senior Vice President and portfolio manager with CCM Investment Advisors and a fan of the outdoors.

 Chris Kueny is President of the Riverland Park Neighborhood Association in Cayce, and owner/manager of Sub Station II in Cayce.